 Both the Freedom Top hardtop and vinyl soft top feature much wider back windows than the old JK.
 Combined with a differently shaped rearview mirror, the relocation of the hardtop’s rear wiper and backseat head restraints that drop down onto the seat rather than remove entirely, the view out the back window is dramatically better.

 Buy an old Jeep Wrangler, and you’ll get grief from other Jeep owners if you don’t get a manual transmission.
 Ignore them — the JK’s stick shift was terrible.
 It felt like you were shifting a rowboat’s oar.
 The JL’s is much improved, with a firm, precise feel.
 And now that there’s a telescoping steering wheel, you can find a seating position that makes it comfortable to use, too.

 Just about everything removable is lighter — including the doors and Freedom Top panels.
 Jeep engineering has taken a lot of weight out of the panels you need to cart around.
 The doors in particular are a lot lighter as they’re now made of aluminum.
 Furthermore, they feature an inner grab handle that makes installing, removing and schlepping them around a much easier task than before.

 5. The Mirrors Won’t Dent the Hood Cowl …

-... if an unsecured front door swings too wide.
-First, you'll notice that the doors no longer swing freely; they're on a self-closing strut, like every other car door on the planet.
-Second, you'll notice that the shape of the mirrors and the hood cowl are such that even when you go to remove these doors, if it swings freely, it's not going to dent the hood with the mirror.
-Also: That previously permanent cowling is now removable, as well.
+… if an unsecured front door swings too wide on the Wrangler Unlimited.
+First, you’ll notice that the doors no longer swing freely; they’re on a self-closing strut, like every other car door on the planet.
+Second, you’ll notice that the shape of the mirrors and the hood cowl are such that even when you go to remove these doors, if it swings freely, it’s not going to dent the hood with the mirror.
+Also: That previously permanent cowling on the Wrangler JK is now removable, as well.